Disability Programs Available to Veterans - VA, DoD and Social Security

 The DoD’s program is designed to compensate former military members for career-ending injuries.
 The premise is that those individuals would have been able to fulfill a complete career had they not been injured.

 On the other hand, the purpose of the VA’s disability program is to provide compensation for injuries that impact civilian employment potential.
 That is to say that the VA pays a veteran for injuries which have an effect on the ability of that individual to earn a living, as well as those which cause lifestyle limitations.
 An additional important difference is that military disability retirement pay is generally taxable unless the injury was incurred in combat.
 However, VA disability compensation is not taxable.
 Learn more about each of these programs below.

-For a very extensive treatment of both Military Disability Compensation and VA Disability Compensation see the Handbook for Injured Service Members and Their Families available on the Intrepid Fallen Heroes Fund.
+For a very extensive treatment of Military Disability Compensation and VA Disability Benefits see the DoD Wounded, Ill, and/or Injured Compensation and Benefits Handbook.

 Use the links below, to learn more about each of these programs, how they relate to each other, and how to sort out where to apply.

 Updated June 2021